spluttflob/ME405-Support/README.md

    a PC.

-* To read keys without blocking a microcontroller running MicroPython, you may use the `USB_VCP` class (an example will be posted here if needed).
+* To read keys without blocking a microcontroller running MicroPython, you may use the `USB_VCP` class.

 ### Homework Support Files

-Most homework support is maintained by the lecture instructor.
+Most homework support is maintained by the course instructors.
 If any additional files are needed, they may be kept here.